epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 ## Programme

-You can check the full programme [here](https://docs.google.com/document/d/1m5qEP2b7K-2Jw4du-LNByuMELui5UIltDQFR0V0LjLU/edit?usp=sharing){:target="_blank" rel="noopener"}
+You can check the full programme [here](https://docs.google.com/document/d/1m5qEP2b7K-2Jw4du-LNByuMELui5UIltDQFR0V0LjLU/edit?usp=sharing){:target="_blank" rel="noopener"}.
+You can find more details about the ENCODE training sessions and the Epigraphy.info workshop below:

+## Programme ENCODE training sessions

-* Monday *April 24th*: **ENCODE** in-person training sessions on EpiDoc (focus on Mycenean inscriptions) and the READ (Research Environment for Ancient Documents) platform + Epigraphy.info poster session (followed by a reception at 17:30 CET)
+* Monday *April 24th*: **ENCODE** in-person training sessions on EpiDoc (focus on Mycenean inscriptions) and the READ (Research Environment for Ancient Documents) platform + Epigraphy.info poster session (followed by a reception at 18:00 CET)

 ### Morning session: EpiDoc for Mycenaean inscriptions (trainers: Gabriel Bodard, Federico Aurora, Alice Bencivenni & Marta Fogagnolo)
 Mycenaean Greek texts (ca. 1350-1150) are written in a syllabary that we call Linear B. In scholarly editions they are usually transcribed using latin letters and a system (Wingspread Conventions) similar to, but not identical with, the Leiden Conventions.
 Digital encoding of Mycenaean texts (as in the online databases DAMOS and LiBER), at the moment, has not made use of EpiDoc.
 However, to facilitate work on Mycenaean inscriptions to conform to FAIR principles (e.g. to make exchange and reuse of data by other epigraphical databases easier) work on the alignment of [EpiDoc with Mycenaean usage](https://epidoc.stoa.org/gl/latest/app-epi-mycenaean.html){:target="_blank" rel="noopener"} was recently started and published as an appendix to the EpiDoc-guidelines.